nodejs/diagnostics/async-context/README.md

 }
 ```

-There are two interesting constructs in the above example:
+There are three interesting constructs in the above example:
   - First, the function `f2` is a function created in one "async context" and passed through an API.
 When `f2` is invoked later, it is a "logical continuation" of the "context" in which it was created.
-  - Second, the function `setInterval` takes a function as a parameter, and invokes that function later during program execution, after `setInterval` has completed.
+  - Second, the function `setInterval` takes a function as a parameter, and invokes that function later during program execution.
+Note that when this parameter is invoked, the call to `setInterval` has completed - i.e., `setInterval` is not on the stack when `f2` is invoked.
+  - Third, `f2` is invoked precisely twice.
+These two invocations are distinct.

-Let's give these two concepts some names and some initial definitions:
+Let's give these three concepts some names and some initial definitions:

    - A **Continuation** is a JavaScript function that retains a link to the "async context" in which it is created.
 Upon invocation, it will establish a new "async context", and will provide a "logical continuation" of the "async context" in which it was created.
+In the example above, `f2` is a **Continuation**.
    - A **Continuation Point** - is a function that accepts a **Continuation** as a parameter.
 This logically represents an async boundary; functions passed to a **Continuation Point** are invoked at some later point in time.
+In our example above, `setInterval` is a **Continuation Point**.
+  -  A **Continuation Invocation** is a specific invocation of a `continuation`; more precisely, a **Continuation Invocation** is the *period of time* where a `continuation` frame is on the stack.
+As soon as the continuation frame pops off the stack, then that **Continuation Invocation** is completed.
+Note that a `continuation` instance can have more than one `Continuation Invocation` instances associated with it.
+In our code sample above, there are precisely two `Continuation Invocation` instances associated with the `continuation` f2.

 ## A lower-level view

-At a lower-level, at runtime we can view the example above as two distinct call stacks, which at specific points in program execution look something like this:
+At runtime we can view the example above as two distinct call stacks at specific points in program execution.
+These look something like this:

 ```
 ---------------------------